ddnexus/pagy/docs/extras.md

 ## Javascript Helpers

-A few helpers use javascript, and they are clearly recognizable by the `js` suffix:
+A few frontend extras add helpers that use javascript, and they are clearly recognizable by the `js` suffix:

 - `pagy*_nav_js`
 - `pagy*_combo_nav_js`